mmmmaximus/weather-app/README.md

-# to run the project
+# to run the project locally
-note: api calls on github pages link not working due to https enforcement
 > clone the repo

 > change the .env.template file to .env